 - Add the apple chunks, and fold with a spatula to combine

 - Sprinkle with the turbinado sugar mixture, as desired

-- Bake for approximately 35 minutes, or until toothpick inserted in the center comes out clean
+- Bake for approximately 45 minutes to about an hour, or until toothpick inserted in the center comes out clean

 - Cool in the pan in a cooling rack for approximately 10 minutes